 UPDATE: Aug 4, 2015 As a platform CoolIris is no longer around, but I found on github the source files for the cooliris.swf that you can install on your own server.
 So these old presentations have an extended shelf life.

-The post "Tricking Out CoolIris as a Presentation Tool" was originally dropped like a smoking hot potato at CogDogBlog (http://cogdogblog.com/2009/02/cooliris-presentation/) on February 7, 2009.
+The post "Tricking Out CoolIris as a Presentation Tool" was originally scraped from the bottom of the pickel barrel at CogDogBlog (http://cogdogblog.com/2009/02/cooliris-presentation/) on February 7, 2009.